slimycashcodes/Portfolio/README.md

 ## 📄 License

-This portfolio is created as a personal project.
+This portfolio is created as a personal side project with the help of Vercel V0 model.

 ## 🤝 Contributing